 Vietnam's tariff schedule was rationalized in 1992 and simplified in 1999, following Vietnam's accession to the ASEAN Free Trade Area (AFTA).
-Currently, there are three sets of tariff rates: most favored nation (MFN) rates that apply to about 75 percent of total imports, including US imports; Common Effective Preferential Tariff (CEPT) rates that apply to imports from ASEAN countries; and general tariff rates (50 percent higher than MFN) that apply to all other countries (including Mexico, Argentina and Brazil).
-The average (un-weighted) MFN tariff rate has increased in recent years as Vietnam moves to convert quantitative restrictions to tariffs; in 2002 it stood at 15.7 percent.
-However, the number of tariff lines and the maximum tariff rate have decreased.
-Under the terms of the US-Vietnam Bilateral Trade Agreement (BTA), Vietnam is obligated to reduce significantly tariffs by an average of about one-third to one-half on a broad range of US imports over a period of three years.
-The average (unweighted) CEPT rate was 10.7 percent in 2002 and is expected to decline to three percent by 2006.
+Currently, there are three sets of tariff rates: most favored nation (MFN) rates that apply to about 75 percent of total imports from about eighty countries that have bilateral trade agreements with Vietnam, including the United States; Common Effective Preferential Tariff (CEPT) rates that apply to imports from ASEAN countries; and general tariff rates (50 percent higher than MFN) that apply to all other countries.
+Under the terms of the U.S.-Vietnam Bilateral Trade Agreement (BTA), Vietnam is obligated to reduce significantly tariffs by an average of about one-third to one-half on a broad range of U.S. imports over a period of three years.